Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 When does a trademark registration formally come into effect?

-Generally, a trademark registration takes effect from the application date or priority date (whichever is first), implying that the application will bar the registration of marks that are applied for after the application or priority date.
+Generally, a trademark registration takes effect from the application or priority date, which implies that an application will bar the registration of marks applied for after the application or priority date.

-However, the registration procedure is considered final on expiry of the opposition deadline, which is three months after publication.
+However, the registration procedure is considered final on expiry of the opposition deadline, which is three months after publication of the mark’s registration in the Trademark Gazette.

 What is the term of protection and how can a registration be renewed?